Act3D: 3D Feature Field Transformers for Multi-Task Robotic Manipulation: Experiments

 \section{Experiments}

 We test \model{} in learning from demonstrations single-task and multi-task manipulation policies in simulation and the real world.
-In the multi-task setting, task and goal conditioning are given as input through language instructions.
 We conduct our simulated experiments in RLBench~\cite{james2020rlbench}, an established simulation benchmark for learning manipulation policies, for the sake of reproducibility and benchmarking.
-Our experiments aim to answer the following questions: \textbf{1.} How does \model{} compare against SOTA 2D multiview and 3D manipulation policies in single-task and multi-task settings? \textbf{2.} How does the test performance change with varying number of training demonstrations? \textbf{3.} How does \model{} generalize across camera viewpoints in comparison to existing 2D multiview policies? \textbf{4.} How do design choices such as relative 3D attention, pre-trained 2D backbones, weight-tied attention layers, and the number of coarse-to-fine sampling stages impact performance?
+Our experiments aim to answer the following questions:

+\textbf{1.} How does \model{} compare against SOTA 2D multiview and 3D manipulation policies in single-task and multi-task settings with varying number of training demonstrations?